Barquq: Second reign (1390–1399)

 During Barquq's second reign he succeeded in replacing almost all governors and senior officials with members of his own household.
-Barquq became an enemy of the Mongol warlord Timur after Timur's invasion of Baghdad in 1393, and his intention to invade Syria.
+Barquq became an enemy of the Turco-Mongol warlord Timur after Timur's invasion of Baghdad in 1393, and his intention to invade Syria.
 Hence, he joined an alliance with the Ottoman Empire after 1393.

-Barquq died in June 1399 (Shawwal 801H in the Islamic Calendar) and was succeeded by his son Nasir-ad-Din Faraj.
+Barquq died in June 1399 and was succeeded by his son Nasir-ad-Din Faraj.
 He was buried in a mausoleum built by Faraj in Cairo's Northern Cemetery.

 Family

 Barquq's first wife was the daughter of Amir Tashtimur.
 They married on 17 April 1380, before his accession to the throne.
 In 1384, he married Khawand Fatima, the daughter of Amir Manjak al-Yusufi.
 On 12 February 1386, he married Sitti Hajar, the daughter of Amir Menglibogha as-Shamsi and Khwand Fatima, daughter of Sultan Al-Ashraf Sha'ban.
 With her, he had a daughter, Khawand Bairam.
 She died on 2 April 1430.
 In 1391, he married the daughter of Amir Ali bin Esendemir, the naib of Syria, and the same year he married the daughter of Ash-Shahabi Ahmad bin at-Tuluni.

 Another wife was Tandu Khatun, the daughter of Shaykh Uways Jalayir, ruler of the Jalayirid Sultanate.
 They married on 11 February 1394.
 One of Barquq's concubines was Khawand Shirin.
 She was a Greek, and gave birth to Barquq's eldest son, An-Nasir Faraj.
 She died in 1399–1400, and was buried in the madrasa of Barquq at Bayn al-Qasrayn.
 Another concubine was Qunnuq-Bey.
-She was a Turkish, and gave birth to Barquq's second son, Izz ad-Din Abd al-Aziz.
+She was Turkish and gave birth to Barquq's second son, Izz ad-Din Abd al-Aziz.
 She died in 1432.
 One of Barquq's wives was Khawand Baraka.
-She was a free born Syrian, and gave birth to Barquq's third son, Ibrahim.
-Another concubine was Sul, a songstress.
+She was a free-born Syrian, and gave birth to Barquq's third son, Ibrahim.
+Another concubine was Sul, a singer.

+Another wife was Khawand Hajj Malak.
+She descended from elite Turkish origins.
+Her father was either Ibn Qara or a royal mamluk named Muqbil.
+After Barquq's death she married Taghribirdi, the father of 15th century historian Ibn Taghribirdi, and gave birth to his daughter Aisha also known as Shaqra.
+After his death, she married the Abbasid prince Yaqub bin al-Mutawakkil I and gave birth to the future caliph Al-Mutawakkil II.
+She died in 1429.

 One of his daughters, Khawand Sara, born of a concubine, married Nawruz al-Hafizi, the amir kabir on 1 September 1401, and later Muqbil ar-Rumi.
 She died in 1409–10 on the road to Damascus.
 Another daughter, Khawand Bairam married Amir Inal Bay ibn Qijmas on 15 September 1401, then Baighut, and then Asanbugha Zarkadash.
 She died of plague in 1416.
 Another daughter, Khawand Zaynab, born of a Greek concubine, married Sultan Al-Mu'ayyad Shaykh.
 She died in 1423.